sdeigm/uni-meter/doc/input/Mqtt.md

-# Using MQTT as input source
+# Using MQTT as the input source

 The MQTT input source can operate in two modes.
 Either in a `mono-phase` mode, where the power and/or the energy data is provided as a single value for all three phases, or in a `tri-phase` mode, where the power and/or the energy data is